SMAkbar/ai-flyer-frontend/docs/features/2025-01-29-frontend-ai-image-generation-display.md

 - Display generated images for a flyer in the detail page
 - Show all three image types (time/date, performers, location) when available
 - Provide image download functionality
-- Show image generation status (loading, completed, failed)
+- Show image generation status (requested, generating, generated, failed)
 - Display images in a clean, grid-based layout
 - Show empty state when no images are generated yet
 - Handle loading states gracefully